leotoulet/BISTRO_scripts/README.md

 This section gives step by step instructions on how to install BISTRO, Mongodb and the hyperopt package on a clean Ubuntu distro.
 In order to run a BISTRO optimization at correct speeds, we recommend using at least an AWS m5a.8xlarge instance, or equivalent.
 This should allow for a simulation rate of about 6 Samples/hour.

-1. Clone BeamCompetition from [Gitlab](https://gitlab.aicrowd.com/uber/BeamCompetitions).
+1. Clone BISTRO from [Github](https://github.com/bistro-its-berkeley/BISTRO).
 This contains BISTRO's files and the Sioux Faux scenario.

 2. Install python3 if not present, and python3-pip (`sudo apt update` and `sudo apt install python3-pip`)